Gavant/gavant-ember-bootstrap-dropdown/README.md

 ```
 ember install gavant-ember-bootstrap-dropdown
 ```
-([ember-basic-dropdown](https://github.com/cibernox/ember-basic-dropdown) will be installed along with the addon)
+**IMPORTANT:** [ember-basic-dropdown](https://github.com/cibernox/ember-basic-dropdown) will be installed along with the addon, and added to your app's package.json.
+However, if your app already has ember-basic-dropdown as a dependency via another addon, such as ember-power-select, this should be removed from your package.json via `yarn remove ember-basic-dropdown`.

 Usage
 ------------------------------------------------------------------------------